dotnet/designs/accepted/2020/linking-libraries.md

 #### How trimming works

-The trimming operates on the entire application including the application assemblies any dependent libraries and frameworks.
+Trimming operates on the entire application: including the application assemblies, any dependent libraries, and frameworks.
 It starts with known entry points to the application (for example the `Main` method) and marks everything the entry point needs to run.
 This logic is applied recursively to mark all the code the application needs.